IBM-MIL/BluePic/README.md

 **Note:** The name must start with a letter and can only contain lowercase letters (a-z), digits (0-9) and the following characters _, $, (, ), +, -, and /.

-Put the name of the newly created database into the "cdt_db\_name" field of key.plist file.
+Put the name of the newly created database into the `cdt_db_name` field of the keys.plist file.

-* cdt\_key and cdt\_pass: You must generate an API Key and Password for the mobile application to access the remote database.
+* `cdt_key` and `cdt_pass`: You must generate an API Key and Password for the mobile application to access the remote database.
 On the database page, click on the Permissions tab:

 <p align="center">
 <img src="img/cloudant_permissions.PNG"  alt="Drawing" width=700 border=0 /></p>